 The At-Home Agent Advantage

 But a number of forces in the industry are causing dramatic and rapid changes in the way contact centers utilize technology and structure their operations.
-Two of these are interrelated: the adoption of cloud contact centers and the shift to hiring at-home agents.
+Two of these are interrelated: the adoption of cloud contact centers and the shift to supporting a remote workforce.

 As more companies move their contact centers to the cloud, they find that the technology greatly simplifies setting up at-home agents; all that's required to start taking calls is a computer, a headset, and an Internet connection.
 This is leading to an explosion in work-at-home agents.